Something in the Air

 Noting that these conditions occur during annual wind storms (Sirocco, Sharav and Santa Ana winds), the authors stated that the effects, “which are mainly due to positive ionization of the air,” could be “prevented by negative ionizing apparatuses.”
 (4)

 Just as positive ions build up in the atmosphere prior to a storm front, negative ions accumulate following a storm.
-This surfeit of negative ions has long been associated with improvements in mood and physical health.
-Research conducted in the last decade support the view that negative ions have a net positive effect on health.
+This surfeit of negative ions has long been associated with improvements in mood and physical health and research conducted in the last decade supports this view.

 German researchers discovered a link between catecholamine regulation and lifespan after depriving experimental animals of negative ions.
 First, researchers isolated mice and rats in air-tight, sealed acrylic cases.
 Next, they filtered the ambient air to remove all negative ions from the sealed cases.
 Their research led to the discovery that a prolonged deficiency of negative ions led to an accelerated rate of death for the experimental animals.
 Examination of the animals led researchers to conclude that the results ‘strongly suggest that animal death is related to disturbances in neurohormonal regulation and pituitary insufficiency.
 (5)